Weary from political strife and a pandemic, some Americans are fleeing the country

 The number of Americans who were recorded as having given up their citizenship or U.S. residency soared to 5,816 in the first six months of 2020, compared with 2,072 in all of 2019, according to data from the Internal Revenue Service.
 In the third quarter, the numbers dropped dramatically to about 800, as embassies curbed services because of the pandemic.

-This data is often delayed by months and can include people who left the United States in earlier years.
+Such data is often delayed by months and can include people who left the United States in earlier years.
 It includes people who gave up their citizenship or residency for a wide variety of reasons; changes to tax laws for citizens living overseas are also a major contributor to the increase, experts say.
 But immigration lawyers and groups catering to aspiring expatriates say the jump also mirrors a surge they’ve seen in recent months related to the national turmoil.

 The German, French and Australian embassies in Washington said they have experienced noticeable increases in American citizens applying for visas, too, largely those married to citizens of their countries.
 The embassies declined to give specific numbers or comment on visa applicants’ motivations, citing privacy and diplomatic concerns.